-Chris has dedicated his practice to protecting the rights of survivors of catastrophic personal injury and victims of wrongful death.
-He graduated from Samford University’s Cumberland School of Law and practiced law in Birmingham, Alabama, for a number of years prior to joining Beasley Allen Law Firm in 2008
+Chris Glover was recently named managing attorney for Beasley Allen Law Firm’s Atlanta office.
+He has dedicated his practice to protecting the rights of survivors of catastrophic personal injury and victims of wrongful death.
+He graduated from Samford University’s Cumberland School of Law and practiced law in Birmingham, Alabama, for a number of years prior to joining Beasley Allen Law Firm in 2008.

 Chris has represented injured individuals and their families in a wide range of serious injury and death claims, including those that were the result of defective products, car accidents, commercial truck accidents, workplace accidents and aviation accidents.
-He has litigated numerous cases that have resulted in verdicts or settlements in excess of $1 million and is one of two Beasley Allen attorneys working from the firm’s new Atlanta office.
+His clients have received verdicts and settlements in the course of his career totaling over $100 million and is one of the Beasley Allen attorneys working from the firm’s Atlanta office.

 Awards and Ratings